Blog

 Build authority in your space

-And by leading discussions and sharing content, you can use your group to show off your expertise.
+By leading discussions and sharing content, you can use your group to show off your expertise.

-Just be sure that you don’t make your niche community too promotional, or you might put people off.
+Just be sure that you don't make your own niche community too promotional, or you might put people off.

 Access to a targeted audience

-If these people fit your customer persona, there is a good chance that you can turn them into customers further down the line.
+If these people fit your customer persona, there is a good chance that you can turn them into potential customers further down the line.

 For example, Condo Control uses its niche community to find people willing to beta-test new product updates and then collect feedback from these users.